-Beyond these GDOT goals and policies, there are also performance measures for the rural transit demandresponse and coordinated transit system capital assets to remain in a State of Good Repair.
-This means that transit vehicles are safe, the vehicle can perform within its anticipated capacity, and the asset has reached or is beyond its life-cycle.
-Specific information about the setting performance measures for rural and urban transit systems can be found in the GDOT Group Transit Asset Management Plan.
+Beyond these GDOT goals and policies, there are also performance measures for the rural transit demand-response and coordinated transit system capital assets to remain in a State of Good Repair.
+This means that transit vehicles are safe, the vehicle can perform within its anticipated capacity, and the asset has reached or is beyond its life cycle.